Beasts of Burdens | Matthew 23:1-12

 If you have been around churches (or, I expect, synagogues, or temples of almost any established faith) for any length of time, then you know what Jesus was talking about.
 You will also have come to expect the usual twist in the exploration of such a passage—that we are invited to apply Jesus’ words to our own hearts, to our own expectations of those around us, and to the unwanted, unfair and unbearable burdens that our expectations place upon them.

-Only slightly less anticipated is the interpretation that we should examine our expectations of ourselves.
-We not only try to carry the unnecessary burdens of meeting the expectations of other people, but we also stumble under the weight of our own self-criticism, collapse under the burden of our self-expectations, and go wobbly legged from the unmerited idea that we have no intrinsic worth, value, or strength.
+Only slightly less anticipated is the interpretation that we should examine our own expectations of ourselves.
+We not only try to carry the unnecessary burdens of meeting the expectations of other people, but we also stumble under the weight of our own self-criticism, collapse under the burden of our self-expectations, and go wobbly-legged from the unmerited idea that we have no intrinsic worth, value, or strength.

-So let’s consider Jesus’ tirade from the point of view that it could apply to our cruel criticisms and unrealistic expectations of the people around us.
-There is a lot to learn from that exercise.
+So let’s consider Jesus’ tirade from the point of view that it could apply to our cruel criticisms of other people, our unrealistic expectations of the people around us.
+There’s a lot to learn from that exercise.
 And let’s consider Jesus’ tirade from the point of view that it could apply to our own inner dialogue, the cruel criticisms and unrealistic expectations that we lay on our ourselves.
-There is a lot to unpack right there, and it would be useful.
+There is a lot to unpack right there, and all of it is useful.

-But while we are at it, let’s also consider the possibility, the slight, often overlooked possibility, that Jesus was yelling at precisely the people he meant to yell at.
-Maybe, just maybe, we ought to allow God incarnate that much credit.
+While we’re at it, let’s also consider the possibility—the slight, often overlooked possibility—that Jesus was yelling at precisely the people he meant to yell at.
+Maybe, just maybe, we ought to allow the Messiah, God incarnate, that much credit.
 God yelled at whom God wished to yell: the leaders, the teachers, the people with credentials.
 People like me who presumed to say something about faith.
 The people who claimed to know something about God.
 The people in charge.

 Jesus is saying we should question authority.
 What?
 Did you think they thought that stuff up in the 1960s?
 There is nothing new under the sun.
 (Wait, did someone already say that?)

-We get to question the people who claim to teach us and who presume to preach to us.
-In particular, we need to question the teachings of anyone who doesn’t like us questioning his or her teachings.
+We get to question the people who claim to teach us and those people who presume to preach to us.
+In particular, we need to question the teachings of anyone who doesn’t like our questions.
 The ones who are worth listening to are the ones who will welcome your questions, even your differing views.

 Relentless.
 That is what God’s love is.
 Relentless.
 Interminable.
 Unceasing.
 Tireless.
 Endless.
 Ruthless.
 And therefore it is also unfathomable.
 Incomprehensible.

 Question anybody who leaves you wondering what you might do to get God to love you.
 There isn’t anything you can do.
 It is not about what we do.
-It is about Who God Is.
+It’s about Who God Is.